Table of Contents

 Principal Physician Disability Insurance Highlights

+Principal’s disability insurance policy, HH750, is underwritten and issued by Principal Life Insurance Company.
 Principal’s Individual Disability Income Insurance is a comprehensive policy designed to provide financial protection in the event of injury, illness, or disability.
 With this policy, physicians can rest assured that their income will be protected, even if they are unable to work.
 The monthly benefits can be used to cover essential living expenses, such as mortgage payments, car payments, utilities, and student loan debt.

 Own-Occupation